IKEA's VINDSTYRKA: a smarter Zigbee air quality sensor

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-Determined to thwart hackers from tampering with their air quality sensor, IKEA is about to launch an upgraded version: the IKEA VINDSTYRKA.
-This improved version of the IKEA VINDRIKTNING includes a screen, temperature and relative humidity sensors, and smart home connectivity for even more functionality.
+In a bid to outsmart potential hackers, IKEA is set to unveil the upgraded IKEA VINDSTYRKA, a revamped version of the IKEA VINDRIKTNING air quality sensor.
+This enhanced model features a screen, temperature and relative humidity sensors, and smart home connectivity for added versatility.

-It is likely that the IKEA VINDSTYRKA will use Zigbee technology for connectivity, as it needs to be paired with either a DIRIGERA hub or a STARKVIND air purifier.
-The seven-segment display prominently displays the PM2.5 levels, as well as the temperature and relative humidity.
-In addition to the numerical value, the PM2.5 levels are also indicated using green, yellow, and red colours.
-Based on leaked renders, it appears that the screen has a backlight that can be activated with a large button on the top of the IKEA VINDSTYRKA.
-The IKEA VINDSYRKA is expected to go on sale in April for €39.99.
+The IKEA VINDSTYRKA is likely to employ Zigbee technology for its connectivity, requiring pairing with either a DIRIGERA hub or a STARKVIND air purifier.
+The seven-segment display boldly showcases PM2.5 levels, temperature, and relative humidity.
+Beyond the numerical values, PM2.5 levels are also visually represented with green, yellow, and red colours.
+Leaked renders suggest that the screen's backlight can be activated using a large button located atop the IKEA VINDSTYRKA.
+The device is slated for an April release, retailing at €39.99.

 PM2.5 particles are minuscule airborne particles that, despite being invisible to the naked eye, can pose significant health risks.
 Originating from various sources such as vehicles, factories, and fires, these particles can be inhaled and potentially cause illness.
 This underscores the importance of maintaining a clean, PM2.5-free environment within your home.